adamecooper/adamecooper.github.io/_posts/2024-10-23-vocabulary-list.md

 - inchoate
   - just begun and so not fully formed or developed; rudimentary.
   - "a still inchoate democracy"
+- phenomenology
+  - a philosophical study and movement largely associated with the early 20th century that seeks to objectively investigate the nature of subjective, conscious experience.
 - soporific
   - tending to induce drowsiness or sleep.
   - "the motion of the train had a somewhat soporific effect"